NamanGulati/Shell/README.md

 #How to use

-  There is an exe in the debug foler named shell2.exe run the executabe to use
+  run the "shell.exe" and type help for a list of commands